OreOliciouZ/MotD.md/MissingStars.md

 * Voxels will reset every friday
 * You can use the [Hangar](https://steamcommunity.com/sharedfiles/filedetails/?id=2015575529) mod to store for free your grids
 * All grids will be autohangar after 7 days of inactivity and remain for another 30 days in the hangar
-* Any not named grid (Large/Small/Static) will be removed automatically every 30min
+* No custom name Large/Small/Static grid will be removed automatically every 30min, you can use !cw autoname to avoid deletion
 * Respawn ships are set to auto delete on each server restart
 * Rules are subject to change